 What are the Codes and when should they be used?

 Code of Student Conduct

-This is the main procedure for registered students and former students who were registered at the time of an alleged offence.
+This is the main procedure for registered students and former students who were registered at the time of an alleged breach.
 The Code lists a series of defined breaches of conduct (which is not exhaustive), and there are separate procedures relating to academic and non-academic misconduct.
 All academic allegations are considered by the Senior Senate Assessor for Student Conduct so that they can decide how to deal with the allegation.
 In most cases students are then interviewed by two Senate Assessors for Student Conduct.
 Some allegations of exam misconduct may be dealt with in the student's absence, instead referring to any statement submitted by the student.
-More serious cases, both academic and non-academic, are referred to the Senate Student Conduct Committee which has greater powers, including the power to expel students from the University.
+More serious cases, both academic and non-academic, are referred to the Senate Student Conduct Committees which have greater powers, including the power to expel students from the University.
 Occasionally, the matter may be considered under the Code of Practice on Unacceptable Behaviour, Fitness to Study, or Fitness to Practise.

 Examples of use: academic misconduct such as plagiarism, contract cheating (e.g. purchasing essays) or examination misconduct; dishonest conduct; violent or sexual behaviour; disruptive, harassing or threatening behaviour.

 This is for students registered on specific programmes of study which are subject to fitness to practise procedures (e.g. Medicine, Teaching).
 If there are concerns regarding students’ behaviour in the professional context (e.g. on placement), or if they are considered to have breached their School’s Code of Professional Conduct and Fitness to Practise they should be considered under the Fitness to Practise Procedure.

 Examples of use: inappropriate interactions with patients, clients, children or service users; ill health which prevents the demonstration of standard professional competencies; any behaviour which indicates the student may not be a fit and proper person to enter the profession.